Innoruptor/ControllerContext/README.md

 [self.navigationController pushViewController:vc animated:YES];
 ```

 The suggested location to retrieve values from the INNControllerContext is in the viewWillAppear: method.
-This enables the evaluation of the INNControllerContext data before the View Controller is displayed.
+This enables the evaluation of the INNControllerContext data before the view controller is displayed.

 ```objective-c
 -(void) viewWillAppear:(BOOL)animated{